nickbrazeau/nickbrazeau.github.io/content/about.md

 ----
 _For further information on skills, projects, or software please see the `Projects & Interest` tab.
-My most recent [CV](https://drive.google.com/file/d/1V6axX_uaZ0KyBvGiK6zReUTYDviMF8tG/view?usp=sharing&) and [Biosketch]() are also available for download._
+My most recent [CV](https://drive.google.com/file/d/1V6axX_uaZ0KyBvGiK6zReUTYDviMF8tG/view?usp=sharing&) is also available for download._

 ----